aws-quickstart/cdk-eks-blueprints/docs/addons/cluster-autoscaler.md

 ### Generate load

-After you create the resources, generate a load on the Apache server using Busybox:
+After you create the resources, use [Busybox](https://www.busybox.net/) to generate a load on the Apache server:

 ```bash
 kubectl --generator=run-pod/v1 run -i --tty load-generator --image=busybox /bin/sh
 ```

-Generate the actual load on the shell by running a `while` loop:
+Use a `while` loop to generate the load in the shell:

 ```bash
 while true; do wget -q -O - http://php-apache; done